-Staff recommends that the Historic Preservation Commission adopt the attached resolution (Attachment 1) approving a Major Certificate of Appropriateness (MAJCOA 13258-2020) to allow the construction of a 590 s.f. addition on a property located at 420 E. Alvarado Street in the Lincoln Park Historic District, subject to findings and conditions of approval.
+Staff recommends that the Historic Preservation Commission adopt the attached resolution (Attachment 1) approving a Major Certificate of Appropriateness (MAJCOA 13258-2020) to allow the construction of a 437 s.f. first floor addition and 118 s.f. second story balcony on a property located at 420 E. Alvarado Street in the Lincoln Park Historic District, subject to findings and conditions of approval.